Photo by Shayne Gray

 - Bachelor of Music performance (Schulich School of Music, McGill University)

-- Certification for Level One Dalcroze eurhythmics, solfege and improvisation (Lucy Moses School, New York City)
+- Certification for Level One Dalcroze eurhythmics, solfege and improvisation (Lucy Moses School, New York City and Dalcroze Canada)

 - Certified Advanced Specialist Teacher (Royal Conservatory of Music)